Catoosa County emphasizing enforcement of hands-free law during month-long concentrated patrol

-Catoosa County’s sheriff has announced that his agency will participate in a month-long concentrated patrol effort throughout July focused on Georgia's hands-free law.
+The Catoosa County Sheriff Office will participate in a month-long concentrated patrol effort throughout July focused on Georgia's hands-free law.

-According to Catoosa County Sheriff Gary Sisk, his office will begin one month of concentrated patrol efforts beginning July 1 in an attempt to make the roadways of Catoosa County safer.
+Sheriff Gary Sisk said his office will begin one month of concentrated patrol efforts Monday, July 1, in an attempt to make the county's roadways safer.

-“We are still seeing a number of people not obeying the hands-free law in Georgia and with Tennessee’s law going into effect July 01, now is a good time to remind everyone operating a motor vehicle on the roadways in Georgia about the law already in effect,” Sheriff Sisk said.
+“We are still seeing a number of people not obeying the hands-free law in Georgia.
+And with Tennessee’s law going into effect July 1, now is a good time to remind everyone operating a motor vehicle on the roadways in Georgia about the law already in effect,” Sheriff Sisk said.

 During the month, additional deputies will be assigned different days and times to hold concentrated patrols throughout the county to identify distracted driving, speeding and impaired driving, as well as all other violations of law.